licky-licky/toji-no-miko-translations/docs/md/docs/Toji_Notes:_-The_Heroes_of_Twenty_Years_Ago-.md

 **Kanami:** Wait, Kagari-san's notes only cover up to the train arriving at the station\!
 Where's the rest?
 **Ellen:** There's no sign that the aradama tore any more pages out, so I don't think there's any more to the story.
 **Mai:** That's right.
 And each volume has a set number of pages, so I think this might just be the end of it?
-**Kanami:** Then, that would mean, what my mom was remembering was the impression Kagari-san did\!?
+**Kanami:** Then, that would mean, what my mom was remembering was the impression Kagari-san did\!\?
 **Mihono:** It must have been really funny if she was still thinking back to it as an adult.
 I wish I could've seen it too-\!
 **Ellen:** That solves the mystery of Kanamin's mama, but it makes you want to see what comes next at the hot springs, doesn't it\!
 **Kanami:** I know-\!
 Looking at notes from the other toji, there's nothing about it.